 Financial problems and the high costs of technology are also mentioned as a barrier.
-Excellent business models and more scientific evidences on cost-efficacy are needed.
+Excellent business models and more scientific evidence on cost-efficacy are needed.
 This would help to get funded or get credit.

-Ethics and privacy: the approval from an Ethics Committee takes a lot of time and the data handling and privacy-issues need a lot of preparation time.
+Ethics and privacy: the approval from an Ethics Committee takes much time, and the data handling and privacy-issues need a lot of preparation time.